jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

  end
 {% endhighlight %}

-I implemented a simple CacheServer (another GenServer) that manages all cache accesses.
+I implemented a simple CacheServer (another GenServer - not shown) that manages all cache accesses.

 And that's it!
 It took me about a day's work.
 I must say that I am more impressed that ever by the power and elegance of Elixir and OTP.